avsprashant/Dummy/README.md

 In mysql prompt, enter
 show databases;
-use helloworld;       #helloworld is our DB select * from views;  #views is our table, you should see some data.
+use helloworld;       #helloworld is our DB select * from guests;  #guests is our table, you should see some data.

 2)